CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_3.01.md

 1.1.Ti=Commission Review of Codes of Conduct

-1.1.1.0.sec=Beginning 1 day after the effective date of {Commission} regulations adopted under subsection (c), any person may apply to {the_Commission} for approval of one or more codes of conduct governing the processing of personal data by {a_covered_entity}.
+1.1.1.0.sec=Beginning 1 day after the effective date of {Commission} regulations adopted under subsection (c), any person may apply to {the_Commission} for approval of one or more codes of conduct governing the processing of {personal_data} by {a_covered_entity}.
 Such application shall include—

-1.1.1.1.sec=A description of how the proposed code provides equivalent or greater protections for personal data than are provided by the relevant section of Title I;
+1.1.1.1.sec=A description of how the proposed code provides equivalent or greater protections for {personal_data} than are provided by the relevant section of Title I;

 1.1.1.2.sec=A description of entities or activities the code is designed to cover;